 //Empty div tag to force external link icon image to appear

-- publish summarized data findings from 57 state, territorial, and local reporting jurisdictions weekly and annually in the Morbidity and Mortality Weekly Report (MMWR).
+- maintain and publish the official national notifiable diseases statistics from 57 state, territorial, and local reporting jurisdictions in the Morbidity and Mortality Weekly Report (MMWR) (weekly and annually).